PimMiii/prg03magazine/README.md

 A magazine about my most played games on Steam.

 - Makes use of the SteamWebAPI.
 - Functioning dark / light themes.

+Created for Programming03, CMGT1.